SimpliField/oh-csv/README.md

 Default: `[',']`

 The strings used for separating values.
 The first string is used to encode CSV.
+ Separators can have several chars (useless thus essential).

 #### options.linesep:Array
 Default: `['\r\n', '\r', '\n']`